 Environmental, social, and governance, known as ESG, is a set of standards that guides a company’s behavior and decision-making process.
 ESG is used to appeal to socially conscious investors and to analyze potential investments and their impact on the environment.
-Each of the three categories of ESG includes:
+There are three categories of ESG: Environmental, Social, and Governance.

 Each of these categories appeals to a certain type of investor.
 By maximizing all three factors, your financial service company is more likely to achieve the necessary funding from outside investors and generate a strong customer base.

 ESG is becoming increasingly important as consumers and investors move toward reducing carbon footprints and sustainability.
 In fact, studies show that 88% of consumers will be more loyal to a company that prioritizes social and environmental issues.
 Developing a loyal customer base is vital for the long-term success and scalability of your company.

 Another benefit of ESG is the environment.
 It not only brings awareness to different environmental issues that exist, but it also encourages other businesses to implement sustainable policies and practices.
 As ESG grows in prevalence, more businesses are likely to adopt sustainability measures to remain competitive.

 ESG also benefits organizations when they need outside funding through investors.
 Data shows that sustainably invested assets grew 42% between 2018 and 2020, capturing $51.1 billion in 2020.
 Investors want to make a positive impact on the environment.
 What better way than to vote with their dollar?
 The inability of your organization to adapt to changing investor preferences towards expanded ethics and sustainability can hinder growth when you can’t obtain the necessary funding.